adityamahaur/FinoGuy/README.md

 Create postgres user (superuser) with name and password as plutocracy

 ```
-CREATE USER plutocracy WITH PASSWORD 'plutocracy' SUPERUSER;
+CREATE USER FinoGuy WITH PASSWORD 'FinoGuy' SUPERUSER;
 ```
-Create Database with name 'plutocracy' and assign the above created user to the database with preferable CLI or GUI tool
+Create Database with name 'FinoGuy' and assign the above created user to the database with preferable CLI or GUI tool

 ```
-create database plutocracy;
+create database FinoGuy;
 ```

 ```